In this article, you’ll find answers to questions like:

 - Becoming more concerned about future school and work plans

-- Being better able to articulate reasons for their own choices, including about what is right or wrong
+- Becoming better at articulating reasons for their choices, including about what is right or wrong

 “Every age group brings within itself new changes and skills required,” Gabriel says.
 “Rescreening at each interval is imperative to identify these shifts and ensure healthy development over the long term.”